coolsd/yiimp-1/README.md

 - The configuration of yiimp and coin require a minimum of knowledge in linux
 - Your mysql information (login/Password) is saved in **~/.my.cnf**
 - Remember to restart **memcached service** after the db change (update or import new .sql)
-- NOT MANDATORY => sudo bash screen-stratum.sh (CONFIGURE BEFORE START this script... add or remove algo you use).

 ***********************************